mriscoc/RIGOL_DHO800_DHO900_GUI/README.md

 Sparrow Android GUI project for Rigol DHO800 and DHO900 series Oscilloscopes

 > [!NOTE]
-> DHO Actions must be started after the DHO Sparrow application is loaded to be able to connect to it, if the application closes and restarts, you must force a reconnect by pressing and holding the close icon [X] in the upper right corner of the DHO Actions screen and start it from the DHO Sparrow application.
+> DHO Actions must be started after the Oscilloscope application is loaded to be able to connect to it, if the Oscilloscope application closes and restarts, you must force a reconnect by pressing and holding the close icon [X] in the upper right corner of the DHO Actions screen and start it from the DHO Sparrow application.

 ## Extended GUI